goatshriek/stumpless/docs/benchmark.md

 # ----------------------------------------------------------------------------------------------------------
 # CopyElement                -0.1791         -0.1747           663           545           663           547
 ```

+This execution tells us that we have reduced the execution time of the function
+by just over 17 percent.

+You can also pass the compare script two performance test executables, if you
+have them.
+However, if you implemented a new benchmark for your change then
+this method works as well.

 This is a real example of an actual improvement made to stumpless, so if you
 want to see any of the tests or code in detail you can simply look at them in